The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 This property is only used in the vector layer.
 It controls the number of times the vector shape is rendered.
 The 2nd slider controls the number of lines.

 With this property you can define the maximum size of the text.
-If the text is bigger it will be scaled to fit.
-This is very useful when using the show as a template or for dynamic content.
+Press <F2> to visualise the box.
+When the text is bigger it is scaled to fit.
+This is useful when using the show as a template.

 This property can be used to solve sorting problems.